 Raising pastured poultry is very different to conventionally grown chicken.
 It demands far more attention and time by the grower for each chicken compared to growing many tens of thousands of chickens in a huge shed.
 This not only includes the obvious daily chores, but careful observation of the flock and reacting to the daily weather conditions and the different behaviours and capacities of the chickens as they mature.
 By giving them the very best care we ensure that we get they very best out of each of our chickens.

 Pastured Poultry relies on raising chickens directly on green pasture.
-The model has been developed over the last twenty years and allows the birds to receive a significant amount of pasture forage as feed.
+The model has been developed over the last thirty years and allows the birds to receive some of pasture forage as feed.
 The birds are kept on fresh pasture, which allows the birds to be raised in a cleaner, healthier environment.
 Pastured poultry is raised the old fashioned way; on fresh green pasture and wholesome grain.

 Step 2 - chickens moved to shelters on pasture